shelbyspees/speesblog/_posts/2015-07-06-reading-about-writing.md

 ><i class="fa fa-quote-left"></i> **Write what you like, then imbue it with life and make it unique by blending in your own personal knowledge of life, friendship, relationships, sex, and work**. <i class="fa fa-quote-right"></i>

 The best stories are human stories.
-I'd even argue that the only truly great stories are humans stories.
+I'd even argue that the only truly great stories are human stories.
 You can't create a story with a formula or an outline.
 The only way to write something resonant is to imbue it with life, with some of yourself.

 ><i class="fa fa-quote-left"></i> I distrust plot for two reasons: first, because our lives are largely plotless, even when you add in all our reasonable precautions and careful planning; and second, because I believe **plotting and the spontaneity of real creation aren’t compatible**. <i class="fa fa-quote-right"></i>

+##Description

 King discusses the evils of overdescription.
 It's easy to get carried away with long descriptions.
 As a writer you pat yourself on the back for being so clever.